Certain Debt Extinguishment Issues Using Existing Resources

 - Current refundings—proceeds of new debt immediately repay old debt

 Issues identified by preparers, auditors, and users in interviews were explored in subsequent surveys.
-The majority of respondents to those surveys did not identify significant issues with the existing guidance for debt extinguishments and debt refundings.
+Many respondents to those surveys did not identify significant issues with the existing guidance for debt extinguishments and debt refundings.
 Most respondents answered that the guidance generally enabled information to be reported reliably and achieves the objective of reporting the economic substance of the transaction.

 A variety of users benefit from information related to debt extinguishments, including debt refundings.
 Information about debt generally is used by a variety of financial statement users to assess the economic condition and accountability of a government.
 Respondents to the user survey indicated that they rely on information about debt extinguishments, including debt refundings, presented in the financial statements under existing guidance.

 Nearly all users surveyed indicated that they had at least some familiarity with information about debt extinguishments.
 User survey respondents of all types found the information reported in the financial statements useful.
 They did not raise major concerns about the information they currently receive.
-The majority of the respondents believe that the information presented in the financial statements is understandable and results in reporting the economic substance of refundings.
+Many respondents believe that the information presented in the financial statements is understandable and results in reporting the economic substance of refundings.

-When presented with a list of potential additional disclosures, the majority of respondents indicated that those disclosures would be useful for analysis or decision making.
+When presented with a list of potential additional disclosures, most respondents indicated that those disclosures would be useful for analysis or decision making.
 The potential disclosures presented in the survey included: